-A Review of the Album "Brotherhood of the Snake" by Testament and the Return of Drummer Gene Hoglan
+A Review of Testament's "Brotherhood of the Snake" and the Return of Drummer Gene Hoglan

 Brotherhood of the Snake front album cover

 The Importance of Vocalist Chuck Billy is Vital to This New Album

 Bay area thrash metal band Testament is back in 2016 with a brand new album called Brotherhood of the Snake.
 The album also marks the return of bassist Steve Digiorgio (ex-Sadus, Death) and Gene Hoglan who also worked with Tampa Florida based death metal band called Death.
 33 years into their existence, it is an amazing miracle that Chuck Billy’s voice has even held up so well.
 You would think that with all of the harsh shouting, grunts, and heavy vocal style that it would eventually wear him out.
 But Chuck’s voice has survived and he is able to deliver the goods and show that he is a more than competent vocalist in the music business.
 Testament has outperformed and outlived such famous bands as Sacred Reich.
 They show that even they are better than Slayer.
 Testament takes positions with Metallica as the two best metal bands to come out of the San Francisco area if we don’t count Exodus.

 Gene Hoglan of Testament and formerly of the band called Death